espruino/EspruinoDocs/README.md

 * ```[[My Page]]``` links to a page on the Espruino website
 * ```[[http://youtu.be/VIDEOID]]``` puts a video on the page
 * ```![Image Title](MyFilename/foo.png)``` Adds an image.
 Images should be in a directory named after the filename of the file referencing them (or the same directory as the file referencing them)
+* The first image in the file (or a file named `PageName.thumb.jpg/png`) is resized and used as the thumbnail.
+If there's no image on the page at all it's added top-right.

 It then converts the Markdown to HTML and shoves it on the Espruino website.
 Lovely!